yssource/rhai/doc/src/language/fn-ptr.md

 It is possible to store a _function pointer_ in a variable just like a normal value.
 In fact, internally a function pointer simply stores the _name_ of the function as a string.

-Call a function pointer using the `call` method, which needs to be called in method-call style.
+Call a function pointer using the `call` method.

 Built-in methods